Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 can be explored for some distance itself, but although it's also an

-impressively narrow (and much drier) gorge it's not nearly as interesting or
+impressively narrow gorge it's not nearly as interesting or

 The sole downside of this hike is that it's dependent on good weather.